GrumpyOldPizza/arduino-STM32L4/README.md

  1. Plugin NUCLEO board
  2. Download and install [ST-Link USB Drivers](http://www.st.com/en/embedded-software/stsw-link009.html)

-### Flashing the bootloader sketch for Tlera Corp Boards

- The Tlera Corp boards require an initial bootloader sketch.
-This is nothing more than a default program that contains the USB Serial device

- 1. Plugin STM32L4 board and toggle the RESET button while holding down the BOOT button
- 2. Select Tools -> Programmer -> STM32 BOOTLOADER
- 3. Select Tools -> Burn Bootloader

 ### From git (for core development)

  1. Follow steps from Board Manager section above